Posted on May 16, 2018

 For years people told me that marketing for cataract surgery would not work…

 I recently found myself on the lecture stage at the AAO meeting doing a presentation on a very interesting case study and realized that things have really changed so much in marketing cataract surgery.
-When I first started clients would always say that marketing was great for LASIK but this probably will not work for my cataract surgery patients.
+When I first started clients would always say that marketing was great for LASIK but cataract surgery marketing would not work for my cataract patients.
 I always saw the data stating that many older people did use the internet and some research from Pew Internet & Marketing going back to 2011 had some solid evidence that a very large percentage of baby boomers were using the Internet for healthcare research.
 Despite all of this we just did not see the website traffic coming from the older demographic.
 This past case study has completely changed my mind.
 The practices that are first to market with this concept will win big.
 In fact, some ophthalmologists are already doing it.
 The play is not as obvious as a basic digital marketing approach.
 You must think digital first and optimize your opportunities with social media.

 I started out the presentation basically telling the audience that Internet marketing and cataract surgery has not always been a good fit.
 For years, clients have been asking me about the value of Internet marketing for the cataract demographic.
 We have been experimenting with this for years, doing a lot of SEO and paid search around these terms with somewhat mixed results depending on the location.
 Due to the excellent tracking capabilities in the Google Adwords system we have really been able to refine our approach and look at the actual ROI.